Klinefelter Syndrome (KS)

 • Trouble using language to express their thoughts and needs.
 Boys with KS might have problems putting their thoughts, ideas, and emotions into words.
 Some may find it hard to learn and remember some words, such as the names of common objects.

 • Trouble processing what they hear.
 Although most boys with KS can understand what is being said to them, they might take longer to process multiple or complex sentences.
-In some cases, they might fidget or "tune out" because they take longer to process the information.
-It might also be difficult for KS males to concentrate in noisy settings.
-They might also be less able to understand a speaker's feelings from just speech alone.
+In some cases, they might fidget or “tune out,” because they take longer to process the information.
+It might be difficult for KS males to concentrate in noisy settings.
+They might also be less able to understand a speaker’s feelings from speech alone.

 • Reading difficulties.
 Many boys with KS have difficulty understanding what they read (called poor reading comprehension).
 They might also read more slowly than other boys.